Special Operations Unit tests the Parrot AR.Drone 2.0 for recon.

 In the first photo, we can see the servant-drone whose task was to be the eyes throughout the flight.

 The second shows some of the team, the shield carrier and their two servants behind them, the servant drone and a long support.

 Nos.
 3-4-5 show a three-person shield ready to enter, protecting the server drone which ensures there is no individual present on the floor.
 We can see also a two-person support which protects the column in the direction of the door and the floor.

-The last shows the flight along the axis of the main corridor, the AR.Drone 2.0 illuminating all the windows and doors on our flank.
+The last shows the flight along the axis of the main corridor, the drone illuminating all the windows and doors on our flank.

 Of course, this use of the AR.Drone remains an “experiment”, a test.